jparyani/mediagoblin/docs/source/deploying.rst

 bleeding edge version of mediagoblin in mediagoblin master (possibly not the best choice in a production environment, so these docs should be fixed ;)).

+Change to (and possibly make) the appropriate parent directory:

+  cd /srv/mediagoblin.example.org/

 Clone the repository: